-Make sure you ask where the mother is & if she’s ready, that you see her.
-Kittens learn an immense amount from being around their mother and siblings, which will positively influence them in the future and help them develop natural cat behaviors.
+If you are buying a kitten, make sure you ask to see the mother with her kittens at the breeder’s home.
+Kittens learn an immense amount from being around their mother and siblings, which will positively influence them in the future and help them develop natural cat behaviours.

 By socialising and playing, they’ll learn how to interact with other cats and humans, which will lessen the chances of them biting and scratching.